hdorgeval/playwright-fluent/docs/playwright-fluent.api.md

   /**
    * Optional filter that enables you to select the HAR entries for the given requested Url
-   * By default entries are filtered by comparing the urls without the hostname
+   * By default entries are filtered by comparing the urls without the hostname and without the query string
    * @memberof HarRequestResponseOptions
    */
-  filterHarEntryByRequestUrl: (requestUrl: string, harRequestUrl: string, index: number) => boolean;
+  filterHarEntryByUrl: (requestUrl: string, harRequestUrl: string, index: number) => boolean;

   /**
    * Optional filter that enables you to select the HAR entries for the given requested postdata
    * By default entries are filtered by checking equality of postdata
    * @memberof HarRequestResponseOptions
    */
-  filterHarEntryByRequestPostData: (
+  filterHarEntryByPostData: (
     requestPostData: string | null,
     harRequestPostData: HarPostData,
+    index: number,
+  ) => boolean;

+  /**
+   * Optional filter that enables you to select the HAR entries for the given requested url and query string *
+   * @memberof HarRequestResponseOptions
+   */
+  filterHarEntryByQueryString: (
+    requestUrl: string,
+    harRequestUrl: string,
     index: number,
   ) => boolean;